Selected Stories by Robert Walser Rothdas book review RSS

 Since I don't have much good to say about the book, let me just start listing flaws.

 1) The magic system is kind of terrible.
 The basic idea is that their are mystical archetypes in the world, based off of the tarot, and that by studying/manipulating poker cards (a simplified tarot), you can interact with these archetypes and perform magic.
 Unfortunately, the magic doesn't seem to be very useful.
 You never really see the magic doing anything, except to help locate other people who have identified with one of the archetypes.
 There is a suggestion that being the King archetype brings business success, but it also means that there is a constant stream of people trying to kill you and take your place.
-And being King doesn't really provide any special powers; one of the King's is simply shot by a random person he happened to to have offended.
+And being King doesn't really provide any special powers; one of the Kings is simply shot by a random person he happened to to have offended.
 So it's unclear why someone would follow the King path, rather than just applying to Harvard Business School.
 Ok, ok, so the current King is using the magic system to extend his life, but given the constant danger of being shot, it seems like the expected lifespan of such a course would still be less than the MBA option.
 In addition to being mostly useless, the magic didn't really make sense.
 For instance, at one point the ghost/simacrulum of the protagonist's dead wife starts to come back and solidifying in their old house.
 Why?
 Eh, it's not really clear.
 And then a lot of the magic is just silly, like where they attach poker cards to their car tires in order to produce a sort of mystical chaff.
 This stuff was particularly bad for me, since I'm already very familiar with Artesia's awesome and well thought out Tarot-based magic system.
-And I'm already familiar with Sean Stewart's _Galvestion_, which combines poker and great writing and powerful magic with an entirely understandable sort of dream logic.
+And I'm already familiar with Sean Stewart's _Galveston_, which combines poker and great writing and powerful magic with an entirely understandable sort of dream logic.

 2) The lore is kind of terrible.
 In addition to the tarot, there are these constant references to Authurian Legend and the Fisher King and such.
 In my life I've had to wikipedia the Fisher King ~5 times, because each time I read about it I become so bored that I immediately forget what it was about.
 I feel pretty much the the same about Authurian myths, so basing a story around them really doesn't do much for me.
 I would have preferred more modern day archetypes, like Unknown Armies uses.
 Also, the constant allusions and poetry drops reminded me a bit too much of some of the lower tier Stephen King stories.